podnesTaF/podnesTaF/README.md

 ### My Hobbies
 When I'm not coding, you can find me:
 >- Solving algorithms problems
->- Going for a run to clear my mind
+>- Going to the gym to clear my mind
 >- Reading philosophy books to expand my thinking
 ### Contact Me
 > If you want to connect, feel free to reach out to me via email or social media.